Heading for Soho? Bring a book. I always do.

 A painter's brushwork has the same aspirations to writing.
 For a popular audience, images stand as signs on the door to life.
 In the myth of Vincent van Gogh, as in his portraits, each painted gesture is a signature, the trace of a suffering individual.
 Artists today leave their sign as well, even when they starve to create it, but instead to transcend personal expression.
 They are out to create a picture encyclopedia.

-Hanne Darboven's personal trove may be best of all, and it rests on a shelf right as walks into her installation.
+Hanne Darboven with her personal trove may be best of all, and it rests on a shelf right as walks into her installation.
 The twenty volumes, labeled Stein der Weisen (or "stone of wisdom"), hide a system of her own that would only explode if given enough space.
 It allows Darboven to cover the walls, from floor to ceiling, with framed sheets of numbers.
 They form an encoded calendar of 1996.
 Her scheme uses simple enough arithmetic to be transparent, arbitrary enough rules to be personal and hermetic.

 Darboven is not alone, for some very different artists share the impulse to label, sign, and catalog the world.
 Just look how different.
 Jodie Manasevit abstracts from her handwriting, until a fragment resembles clouds.
 Less helpfully, George Condo plays at Keith Haring repainting Richard Pousette-Dart.
 (All this irony directed at fine art and the graffiti craze of fifteen years ago!
 Where will it end—if not with yet more street art today?)